-- A. Adjunct employees in career technical, general education and college/career pathways courses on a quarter to quarter basis shall be paid according to Appendix A, Section 2.
-Courses taught as contract training, continuing/community education, and professional development instruction may not be paid off the adjunct schedule. - B. In no instance will adjunct employees be utilized to fill positions that could or should be filled by full-time employees in accordance with the other provisions of ARTICLE 6, Section 10.A. - C. Full-time instructors and adjunct instructors may annually make their interest in adjunct teaching assignments known to their immediate supervisor by August 1 of each year.
+A. Adjunct employees in career technical, general education and college/career pathways courses on a quarter to quarter basis shall be paid according to Appendix A, Section 2. <a href="Associate faculty and full time faculty assigned to additional adjunct (moonlight) courses will be paid at Step 2.
+(Associate Faculty must meet the guidelines as set forth in Article 6 Section 10.B.2. and 3.)

+- Courses taught as contract training, continuing/community education, and professional development instruction may not be paid off the adjunct schedule. - B. In no instance will adjunct employees be utilized to fill positions that could or should be filled by full-time employees in accordance with the other provisions of ARTICLE 6, Section 10.A. - C. Full-time instructors and adjunct instructors may annually make their interest in moonlight and adjunct teaching assignments (including summer quarter) known to their immediate supervisor by August April 15th of each the previous academic year.
 Such written expression of interest will be considered by the appropriate supervisor when making teaching assignments throughout the year.
-However, the supervisor retains the right to make such assignments as deemed necessary and in the best interest of the college. - D. Guided Practice instructional hours for adjunct faculty and full time faculty who moonlight will be paid from the adjunct salary schedule with an additional pay factor of 1.33.
+However, the supervisor retains the right to make such assignments as deemed necessary and in the best interest of the college. - D. Effective Spring Quarter 2022, all Guided Practice instructional hours-credits for adjunct faculty and full time faculty who moonlight will be paid from the adjunct salary schedule with an additional pay factor of 1.33.
+(A 5 credit Biology course that contains of 4 credits theory and 1 credit guided practice will be paid at 4 credits theory (\$845 4 = \$3,380) and 1 credit guided practice at the 1.33 rate (\$1,124 1 = \$1,124).
+Workload for this 5 credit Biology course remains at 5 credits.
+Another example, a 7 credit Electrical Systems (AUTC 117) course in Automotive contains 3 credits theory and 4 credits guided practice.
+The 3 credits theory will be paid at \$845 3 = \$2,535.
+The 4 credits guided practice will be paid at \$1,124 4 = \$4,495.
+Workload for this 7 credit course remains at 7 credits.)
 Guided Practice instruction includes but is not limited to labs, studios, shops, computer-mediated learning, hands-on projects, or other skill building activities.
-Clinical hours and simulations which require on-site supervision at health care facilities by faculty during all student hours will be paid at the guided practice rate.
+Clinical hours and simulations which require on-site supervision at health care facilities by faculty during all student hours will be paid at the guided practice rate. - D-E. Adjunct faculty may be compensated at the non-instructional hourly rate of pay as noted in Appendix A for meeting participation.

-Section 3 Basic Salaries - Adjunct Employees
+Section 3 Basic Salaries - Adjunct Employees Degree Stipends